lwjohnst86/tagDiabetes/doc/manuscript.md

 attended the baseline visit.
 Subsequent examinations occurred every three years, with three examination visits completed to date (2004-2006, 2007-2009, and 2010-2013).
 Participants are contacted annually by telephone.
-The current study sample used data on participants who did not have diabetes at baseline, who returned for one or more of the follow-up examinations, and who had samples available for fatty acid measurements (n=477; see the CONSORT diagram in Figure  1; a total of 423 attended all three visits).
-Metabolic characterization, anthropometric measurements, and questionnaires on lifestyle and sociodemographics are collected at each examination visit.
+The current study used data on participants who did not have diabetes at baseline, who returned for one or more of the follow-up examinations, and who had samples available for fatty acid measurements (n=477; see the CONSORT diagram in Supplemental Figure  1; a total of 423 attended all three visits).
+Metabolic characterization, anthropometric measurements, and questionnaires on lifestyle and sociodemographics are administered at each examination visit.
 Research ethics approval was obtained from Mount Sinai Hospital and the University of Western Ontario, and all participants provided written informed consent.
 Data collection methods were standardized across the 2 centres and research nurses were centrally trained.

 ## Metabolic characterization

-Participants completed an 8-12 hour 75g oral glucose tolerance test (OGTT) at each examination visit, with blood samples taken during fasting, 30 min, and 2 hr post-glucose load.
+After 8-12 hours of fasting, participants completed a 75g oral glucose tolerance test (OGTT) at each examination visit, with blood samples taken at fasting, 30 min, and 2 hr post-glucose load.
 Samples were subsequently processed and frozen at -70°C.
 Alanine aminotransferase (ALT) was measured using standard laboratory procedures.
-Cholesterol, HDL, and clinically-measured triacylglycerides (TAG) were measured using Roche Modular's enzymatic colorimetric tests (Mississauga, ON).
-Both insulin and glucose were derived from the OGTT at fasting, 30 minute, and 2 hour time points.
+Cholesterol, HDL, and clinically-measured TAG were measured using Roche Modular's enzymatic colorimetric tests (Mississauga, ON).
+At the 6-year visit only, clinically-measured TAG was only quantified on a subset of the participants (n=126).
+Both insulin and glucose were measured from OGTT blood samples at fasting, 30 minute, and 2 hour time points.
 Specific insulin was measured with the Elecsys 1010 (Roche Diagnostics, Basel, Switzerland) immunoassay analyzer and electrochemiluminescence immunoassay, which shows 0.05% cross-reactivity to